 Skip to the content.

-We are happy to announce the inaugural NeurIPS 2024 workshop Creativity & Generative AI: A dialogue between machine learning researchers and creative professionals.
+Join us for the 2024 Workshop on Creativity & Generative AI: A dialogue between machine learning researchers and creative professionals.
 In the wake of a disruptive year of advances in generative AI, we are bringing together the two communities for much-needed conversation.

 We will provide a forum to voice the concerns and proposals of creative professionals, highlight existing efforts and jump-start new initiatives to empower creative communities, and foster mutual understanding and collaboration.
 Speakers and participants will include people who have a technical background in machine learning, as well as creative professionals who can speak to their experiences with generative AI.